 There are a number of elements that make up a standard tyre that are worth knowing as each will affect performance, comfort, and durability.

 Bead: The tyre's bead holds the tyre onto the rim and is only applicable for clincher and tubeless tyres.
-The bead is typically made from either wire or kevlar, wire featuring on inexpensive tyres, kevlar featuring on more premium options.
+The bead is typically made from either steel wire or kevlar.
+Steel wire typically only features on inexpensive, or tyres with more of an emphasis on durability, whereas kevlar beads feature more prominently on premium options.
 Clincher tyres with kevlar beads are also referred to as 'folding' tyres.

 Casing: The casing is the foundation of the tyre, connecting the beads to one another and providing enough resistance from stretch to keep the air in while conforming to the ground surface.
 The casing is made from either nylon, cotton or silk and measured in 'threads per inch' or 'TPI'.
-Tyres with a lower TPI count (e.g: 60 TPI) provide good puncture protection but poor rolling resistance, conversely, tyres with high TPI counts (120 TPI +) provide a more supple ride with good rolling resistance but often with reduced puncture protection.
+Tyres with a lower TPI count (e.g: 60 TPI) provide good puncture protection but poor rolling resistance, conversely, tyres with high TPI counts (eg. 320 TPI) provide a more supple ride with good rolling resistance but often with reduced puncture protection.

-Puncture protection: In order to improve their resistance to punctures many tyres will add a 'sub-tread' layer or 'puncture proof belt'.
+Puncture protection: In order to improve their resistance to punctures many tyres will add a 'sub-tread' layer or 'puncture resistant belt.
 Some tyres will simply feature more rubber, increasing the thickness of the tread, while others will use specific compounds to enhance their resilience.
-Sub-layers increase a tyre's rolling resistance and add weight, and so it is a balancing act for manufacturers to create a fast, lightweight tyre that can offer good levels of puncture protection.
+Sub-layers increase a tyres rolling resistance and can add weight.
+As such, it is a balancing act for manufacturers to create a fast, lightweight tyre that can offer good levels of puncture protection.
 Some sturdier tyres designed for winter training and commuting will feature puncture protection in the sidewall too.

 Sidewall: This is literally the side of the tyre, and is part of the casing that isn't intended to touch the ground, as a consequence this part of the tyre is the thinnest.
 Important details such as the wheel and tyre size, and recommended tyre pressure will be found on the sidewall.